KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

-# Strongly Typed Events for TypeScript - 0.3.0
+# Strongly Typed Events for TypeScript &ndash; 0.3.0
-Add the power of events to your TypeScript classes (and interfaces).
+Add the power of events to your TypeScript projects.
 <img height="300" src="http://keestalkstech.com/wp-content/uploads/2016/03/lightning-bolt-1203953_1280-590x332.png" />

 ## Event types
 This project gives you the follwing event types:
 - `IEvent<TSender, TArgs>` - styled after the way .Net implements events.
-The sender and the argument are generic, so your code can be strong typed.
+The sender and the argument are generic, so your code is strong typed.
 (Since 0.1)
-- `ISimpleEvent<TArgs>` - for when you need something simpler with only a generic argument.
+- `ISimpleEvent<TArgs>` - when you need something simpler with only a generic argument.
 (Since 0.2)
-- `ISignal` - for when no data is needed, but the firing of the event is enough.
+- `ISignal` - for when no data is needed, just the firing of the event is enough.
 (Since 0.3)

 ## Events made easy
 Code tells more than words, so let's give an example that uses all types: